mo-martin/wandisco-documentation/docs/quickstarts/hdp_sandbox_lhv_client-adlsg2_lan.md

 Prior to performing these tasks, the Databricks cluster must be in a **running** state.
 Please access the Azure portal and check the status of the cluster.
 If it is not running, select to start the cluster and wait until it is **running** before continuing.

-1. Log into a HDP cluster node with the Hive client available.
+1. On the docker host, log into a HDP cluster node with the Hive client available.

    You can confirm the Hive client is installed by switching to the `hdfs` user and running `hive` on the command line.

-   `ssh <hdp-cluster-node>`
+   `docker exec -it manager bash`

    `su - hdfs`